SaiEainkKham/Pacman-Clone/README.md

 # Pacman-Clone
-This is Pacman Clone made in Gamemaker.
+This is Pacman Clone made with Gamemaker.
 Further Testing is required.